 Major Grades:

-Students are expected to submit their work by the assigned due date and time.
+Students are expected to submit major assignments by their assigned due date and time.
 To encourage the skill of meeting deadlines and to ensure skills are practiced when assigned, the following policy will be implemented:

-Major Grades will be accompanied by a 5% Timeliness Grade (100 for on time, 0 for not on time).
-When a student receives a zero for timeliness, they will still have up to 1 week to turn in the late Major Grade assessment for up to 100%.
+Major Grades will be accompanied by a 5% Timeliness Grade (100% for on time, 0% if not on time).
+When a student receives a 0% for timeliness, they still have up to 1 week to turn in the late Major Grade assessment for up to 100% on the Major Grade.
+The Timeliness Grade cannot be replaced if the assignment is late.

-Late assignments are not eligible for a rewrite.
+Late assignments are not eligible for a rewrite/resubmission.

 Work was submitted by the deadline